540/crypto-platform-spring-boot-java/README.md

 Gradle version: 7.5

+Uses Spring boot as base framework and GSON for object serialization.

 Build project:
 - ./gradlew build

   :warning: :warning: **Build will fail because of tests, this is done in purpose, have a look at them!**

+Run project:
+- ./gradlew bootRun

 ---